tanyaschlusser/tanyaschlusser.github.io/posts/whats-so-great-about-knime/index.md

 you get reusable, modular code almost for free thanks to the way Knime is structured to pass data between nodes.
 And, as of <a href="https://www.knime.com/about/news/knime-analytics-platform-37-is-now-available">December 2018</a>, you can <a href ="https://www.knime.com/nodeguide/scripting/python/embedding-documents-with-jupyter">use Jupyter notebooks in Knime</a>...happy coding!

-P.S. the Knime Workflow in this post is [downloadable here](NFL.knwf).:w
+P.S. the Knime Workflow in this post is [downloadable here](NFL.knwf).